Hannalysis/100DaysOfCode/README.md

  Javascript Syntax Part 1: 70%

-I then spent the day focused on my personal project - populated an container with instruments inside a separate div box element, and made them all draggable.
-Implementing a drag feature was new to me, and I did have some teething issues upon implmentation.
+I then spent the day focused on my personal project - populated a container with instruments inside a separate div box element, and made them all draggable.
+Implementing a drag feature was new to me, and I did have some teething issues upon implementation.
 The largest one being finding a solution for allowing my draggable elements to populate appropriately upon the web page initially loading: the position absolute attribute causes a strange stacking effect for all divs inside the same container.
 Until I realised I could edit the style element inside javascript, therefore upon initially loading the page the box divs would be set to position: relative until I executed the following DOM line inside the draggable event;